talos/nyc-stabilization-unit-counts/README.md

 ### To download documents for multiple addresses:

-1. Create a tab seperated file (eg: `addresses.tsv`) containing the house number, street name and suffix, and borough number.
+1. Create a tab separated file (eg: `addresses.tsv`) containing the house number, street name and suffix, and borough number.
 Separate each address by a new line.